gulshan-pandey/DSA-java/README.md

 # Java and DSA Repository

-This repo contains Java programs demonstrating language basics and OOP concepts as well as implementations of common data structures and algorithms.
+This repo contains Java programs demonstrating language basics and OOP concepts,Advance java as well as implementations of common data structures and algorithms along with some minor projects.

 ## Java Programs